yoasyo25/career-development-curriculum/module_two/feedback_ii.md

 * Whole group discussion
 * Discuss objectives and deliverable

+Last module, we focused on giving written feedback.
+Today, we'll discuss techniques for providing feedback in a face-to-face conversation.

-### Intent vs. Impact
+### Review: Intent vs. Impact
+Whole Group Review:

+* What do we mean by *intent* and *impact*?
+    The intent (the purpose behind the giver's message) may not always align with its impact (how the receiver is affected by the message) in conversation.

+Turn & Talk:
+* How might intent and impact function differently in a verbal conversation vs. written feedback?
+* What are some norms you might want to set when having an in-person feedback conversation in order to more fully align your intent with your impact?

+2-3 groups share out.

+EXAMPLE??
 Every dialogue includes *intent* and *impact*.
-The intent (the purpose behind the giver's message) may not always align with its impact (how the receiver is affected by the message) in conversation.

 | Feedback | Giver's Intent | Giver's Impact |
 | ------ | ---------------- | ---------------- |